Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 for any $z\in\CC^\times$, $w_1\in W_1$, and $w_2\in W_2$.
 This calculation shows that $\eta_z$ is the unique morphism induced by the universal property of $W_1\fus{P(z)} W_2$ and the $P(z)$-intertwining map $\mathcal{Y}_\eta(\cdot, e^{\mathrm{log}\,z})\cdot$. \begin{rema} For the special case where $\eta=\mu_W$ is a $\repA$-intertwining operator of type $\binom{W}{A\,W}$, we set $Y_W=\mathcal{Y}_{\mu_W}$.
 Then the preceding calculation shows that

 for $z\in\CC^\times$, $a\in A$, and $w\in W$. \end{rema}

 Our main theorem in this subsection is the following characterization of $\repA$ intertwining operators in terms of complex variables.
-In the proof of this theorem, we shall need technical Proposition \ref{braidinganalogue} presented towards the end of this section. \begin{theo} A parity-homogeneous $\mathcal{C}$-morphism $\eta: W_1\boxtimes W_2\rightarrow W_3$ is a $\repA$-intertwining operator if and only if the following two properties hold: \begin{enumerate} \item (Associativity) For any $a\in A$, $w_1\in W_1$, $w_2\in W_2$, and $w_3'\in W_3'$, the multivalued analytic functions
+In the proof, we will need technical Proposition \ref{braidinganalogue} presented in Section \ref{subsec:technical}.
+The name \textit{skew-associativity} for the second property of $\cY_\eta$ in the theorem comes from \cite{Ro}. \begin{theo} A parity-homogeneous $\mathcal{C}$-morphism $\eta: W_1\boxtimes W_2\rightarrow W_3$ is a $\repA$-intertwining operator if and only if the following two properties hold: \begin{enumerate} \item (Associativity) For $a\in A$ homogeneous, $w_1\in W_1$, $w_2\in W_2$, $w_3'\in W_3'$, and $(z_1,z_2)\in S_1$,